3 Alternative Investment Opportunities Involving Wine - Wine Investment

 Jim Deckebach, the founder and CEO of Wine Cellar Innovations, remarked, “One of my best deals was purchasing a case future contract of Chateau Latour 1990 for $136 per bottle.
 After two to three years it was bottled and reviewed by the Wine Spectator which gave it their best wine of the year award.
 The price peaked at over $1,000 before dropping down.
 My last two bottles were enjoyed with friends in 2013”.

-To better protect wine prices, Chateau Latour announced in 2012 that they were no longer going to sell futures.
+To better protect wine prices, Chateau Latour announced in 2012 that they were no longer going to sell futures on the wine futures exchange.
 Latour’s General Director, Frederic Engerer, said 2011 was the last vintage to be sold that way.
 Engerer expects to hold the Chateau Latour for 10 to 12 years before starting to sell it in the open market.
 He says the past ways of marketing their wine through future channels had their wines traveling and changing hands so often during the first 10-12 years that one could buy a bottle and not be pleased with the turnout because of travel and cellaring conditions.

 Investing Directly in Wine Bottles